Anu-Ra-g/Rustlings_course/README.md

 - These structs methods have **class** kind of implementation.
 - Enums are same and can have many types and
 - Rust has `match` instead of `switch` like Python.

+`29/12/2024`

+- There are two types of string in Rust: **string slice** and **owned String**
+- Owned String is created in heap and string slice is created in the stack
+- modules system in Rust is new and they're declared inside source files, creating logical separation.